J-Wachs/Z21Dashboard/UserManual.md

 Be aware that Emergency Stop is implemented differently in decoders.
 In some, it means the locomotive stops immediately, and in others, it means the speed is set to 0 while braking delay is still active.
 It is recommended that you test your locomotives so you know if you can truly use Emergency Stop.
+Alternatively, you can always turn off the track power. til stop all driving with immediate effect.

 ### Locomotive Control
 This is your digital controller for a single locomotive.